-Buying data often is considered after the rest of the marketing campaign is prepped, yet using wrong data will result in your campaign failing.
+Buying marketing lists often is considered after the rest of the marketing campaign is prepped, yet using wrong data will result in your campaign failing.

 Below I have given my top tips on how to buy the best marketing list for you.